variPEPS/variPEPS_Python/docs/source/api/index.rst

 .. _api:

-.. module:: peps_ad
+.. module:: varipeps

 #####################
 PEPS-AD API reference
 #####################

-This reference documents the public API of the :mod:`peps_ad` module.
+This reference documents the public API of the :mod:`varipeps` module.

 .. toctree::
    :maxdepth: 2